 In which Japanese cities does NordVPN have servers?

-Of its nearly 5,500 servers, NordVPN offers approximately 130 servers in Japan.
+Of its over 6,000 servers, NordVPN offers approximately 130 servers in Japan.
 We spoke with NordVPN, and they confirmed that their Japanese servers are located in Tokyo and Osaka.
 By connecting to one of these servers, you’ll have a Japanese IP address.
 NordVPN’s website provides more information on their VPN servers in Japan.
 You can also see the full list of server locations via the NordVPN apps.

 Can I get arrested if I torrent anime in Japan?

-Torrenting copyrighted material is a crime, and so, technically, you could be arrested.
+As discussed above, torrenting copyrighted material is a crime, and so, technically, you could be arrested.
 In reality, though, Japanese law enforcement is more interested in catching the people who upload this kind of content rather than those who download it.

 Still, with punishments ranging from a ¥10,000,000 ($91,000 USD) fine to a two-year jail sentence, we strongly advise against downloading copyrighted material without the permission of the copyright holder.